spaghetty/forgeflow/docs/core_concepts.md

 *   **Using tools:** The agent can be equipped with tools to perform actions based on the LLM's responses.
 *   **Graceful shutdown:** The agent can be shut down gracefully using a shutdown handler.

-To create a new agent, you use the `Agent::new()` method.
-You can then chain methods to configure the agent with triggers, a model, a prompt template, and a shutdown handler.
+To create a new agent, you use the `AgentBuilder::new()` method.
+You can then chain methods to configure the agent with triggers, a model, a prompt template, and a shutdown handler, and finally call the `build()` method to create the agent.

 ## Triggers